+Trademark infringement is a violation of the exclusive rights attaching to a registered trademark without the authorisation of the trademark owner or any licensees.
 Infringement may occur when one party, the "infringer", uses a trademark which is identical or confusingly similar to a registered trademark owned by another party, in relation to products or services which are identical or similar to the products or services which the registration covers.
-An owner of a registered trademark may commence legal proceedings against a party which infringes its registration.
+In the United States, a cause of action for use of a mark for such dissimilar services is called Trademark Dilution.
+Owner of a registered trademark may commence legal proceedings against a party which infringes its registration.

 Where the respective marks or products or services are not identical, similarity will generally be assessed by reference to whether there is a likelihood of confusion that consumers will believe the products or services originated from the trademark owner.
 If the respective marks and products or services are entirely dissimilar, trademark infringement may still be established if the registered mark is well known pursuant to the Paris Convention.